-See the tire inflation decal on the driver's door opening.
-This decal indicates the designation of the factory-mounted tires on your vehicle, as well as load limits and inflation pressure.
+See the tire inflation table in Tire inflation - pressure table (p.
+282).
+A tire inflation pressure placard is also located on the driver's side B-pillar (the structural member at the side of the vehicle, at the rear of the driver's door opening).
+This placard indicates the designation of the factory-mounted tires on your vehicle, as well as load limits and inflation pressure.